340:50-5-106. Oklahoma Supplemental Nutrition Assistance Program Works (OK SNAP WORKS)

 (ii) A work-based learning program may include internships, pre-apprenticeships, apprenticeships, customized training, transitional jobs, incumbent worker training, and on-the job training as defined by the Workforce Innovation and Opportunity Act.

 (G) Job retention component.
 The job retention component helps participants who secured employment after or while receiving OK SNAP Works services to achieve satisfactory performance, retain employment, and increase earnings over time.
-A participant may receive case management, job coaching, dependent care assistance, and transportation assistance, per 7 C.F.R. § 273.7(e)(2)(vi).
+A participant may receive case management, job coaching, dependent care assistance, and transportation assistance, per 7 C.F.R. § 273.7(e)(2)(viii).
 This component must last for at least 30-calendar days but no more than 90-calendar days.
 There is no limit to the number of times a person may receive job retention services as long as the person re-engages with OK SNAP Works prior to obtaining new employment.

 (A) child care under special circumstances.
 When child care is needed after assessment, the contracted service provider assists the client in completing a child care application.
 The application is sent to the OK SNAP Works coordinator to determine eligibility, per OAC 340:40;